-New students who believe that their initial tuition classification was based on incomplete information and wish to prove eligibility must submit an Amended Application form by the census date of the earliest part-of-term in which they are enrolled.
-Continuing students who attended and paid non-resident tuition, or individuals emancipated prior to 22 years of age, shall have up to 30 days from the first day of class to complete the Petition for In-State Tuition form.
-If sufficient evidence is not presented by the published deadline, the classification becomes final as to that term.
+New students and continuing students who believe that their initial tuition classification was based on incomplete information and wish to prove eligibility must submit the Correction for Initial Tuition Classification Form.
+Students emancipated prior to 22 years of age, shall have up to 30 days from the first day of class to complete the Petition for In-State Tuition form and Emancipation Form.

-Information submitted to qualify for in-state classification is subject to independent verification and will not be returned to students.
+Information submitted to qualify for in-state tuition is subject to independent verification and will not be returned to students.
 Individuals submitting false information or falsified supporting documents are subject to college disciplinary proceedings and may face criminal charges.